mooinglemur/zsmkit/README.md

 Outputs: .X .Y (lo hi) = address
 ```

-This function returns a pointer to the location of the OPM KON shadow inside ZSMKit's RAM bank.
+This function returns a pointer to the location of the OPM KON shadow inside ZSMKit's primary RAM bank.
 The KON shadow is an 8-byte region of memory which contains the most recent KON event processed for each of the eight OPM channels in the requested priority.
 The first byte is for OPM channel 0, and the last byte is for channel 7.

 The format of each shadow entry looks like this: